Current Graduate Students

 I am broadly interested in algal ecology, particularly the ecology of crustose coralline algae (CCA) on coral reefs.
 I am also interested in how anthropogenic change is altering coral reef communities, and how human stresses are interacting with natural processes such as herbivory and competition.
 My MSc thesis research focused on the effects of ocean acidification on CCA common to the coral reefs of Mo'orea, French Polynesia, and I hope to build upon this research working with Dr. McCoy.

-I am interested in the evolutionary ecology of marine benthic invertebrates, in particular whether biotic and environmental factors act together or in isolation to influence the recruitment of reef-building corals (Olsen et al. 2013-2016; Ross et al. 2013, 2015).
-For my PhD, I'm studying the potential adaptive value of inbreeding in marine inverts using a common species of seasquirt in the Gulf of Mexico (2020).
+I am interested in the evolutionary ecology of marine invertebrates, in particular whether biotic and environmental factors act together or in isolation to influence the recruitment of reef-building corals (Olsen et al. 2013-2016; Ross et al. 2013, 2015).
+For my PhD, I'm studying the adaptive value of inbreeding in marine inverts using a common species of seasquirt in the Gulf of Mexico (2020).
 The goal is to better understand the reproductive dynamics of sessile organisms in the ocean.
-See pubs in Google Scholar
+See pubs in Google Scholar.

 My primary interest is in the ecology of large marine fishes, which informs my current research on the natural history and ecology of coastal sharks in the Florida Big Bend seagrass habitats.
 Here, I use fishery-independent surveys to document fish assemblages, and stable isotope analysis to describe trophic structure.
 Additional interests include the trophic and isotopic relationships of commensal diskfishes (Family Echeneidae)., elasmobranch ectoparasites, and their hosts, as well as the effects of highly mobile and migratory species on ecological systems.

 I am interested in the evolution of marine organisms that undergo metamorphosis and have multiple life stages.
-In particular, I aim to investigate how selection across the planktonic larval and benthic adult stages of certain marine invertebrates presents the possibility of constraining adaptive evolution to novel or changing environments.
+I investigate how selection across the planktonic larval and benthic adult stages of certain marine invertebrates presents the possibility of constraining adaptive evolution to novel or changing environments.
 In doing so, I plan to highlight the importance of considering multiple life stages when attempting to predict how populations will respond to climate-change and anthropogenic effects.

 I am broadly interested in how anthropogenic pollution affects marine environments.
 In particular, how microplastics change nutrient availability in subtidal sediments.
 My current research focuses on quantifying the effects of microplastics on marine biogeochemistry, specifically carbon and nitrogen cycling, in the subtidal sediments of the northeastern Gulf of Mexico.
 I also hope to assess the concentration of microplastics in the Gulf of Mexico and around the Florida peninsula to contribute to the on-going need for specific data on the presence of microplastics in the ocean.